strider-/Json-Service/README.md

 =============

 Run a custom json based web service by inheriting the JsonService class.  **Requires .NET 4.0+.**
-All objects returned (anonymous or otherwise) will be properly serialized to json, based on the publically visible properies.
+All objects returned (anonymous or otherwise) will be properly serialized to json, based on the publically visible properties.

 Documentation
 -------